JulianSobott/networking/README.rst

 network communication.
 Server side functions can be called at the client as they were local.
 Functions may be called with parameters and may return values.

-**NOTE:** This library is in development process.
-There may be big changes to it.
+**NOTE:** This library has currently not a stable version.
+You are welcome, to use this library in your project and report issues or improvements.

 Features
 --------